Actor-Critic Physics-informed Neural Lyapunov Control: Background and Problem Statement

 \subsection{Neural Lyapunov Control}

-A typical learning-enabled approach to designing stabilizing controllers is to parameterize the Lyapunov function candidate $V_\theta$ and the controller $\pi_{\gamma}$ with neural networks and aim to minimize the expected violation of Lyapunov conditions \eqref{eq: lyapunov conditions}, i.e.,
+A typical learning-enabled approach to designing stabilizing controllers is to parameterize the Lyapunov function candidate $V_\theta$ and the controller $\pi_{\gamma}$ with neural networks and aim to minimize the expected violation of Lyapunov conditions \eqref{eq: lyapunov conditions}